 And in January 2017, we announced the divestment of our thermal coal business in Australia for up to US\$2.45 billion, which, subject to approvals, should complete later this year.
+We received FIRB approval last month.

 Our strong balance sheet has meant that our productivity drive is not at the expense of growth, and we will continue to invest wisely where we see quality opportunities for attractive returns.